-Research shows that folate is essential for preventing the buildup of homocysteine, which is linked to depression.
+Research shows that folate is essential for preventing the buildup of homocysteine, which may be linked to depression.
 Avocados are a good source of folate and may help reduce the risk of depression (8).
-Additionally, the healthy fats in avocados can help promote better mental health.
+Additionally, the healthy fats in avocados might help promote better brain health.

 Read More: Healthy Blueberry Muffins With Oats 3 Ways

 Avocados are a great source of folate, which is essential for the development of a healthy baby (5).

 Folate helps prevent neural tube defects, such as spina bifida and anencephaly (5).
 Additionally, studies show that the healthy fats in avocados can help support the development of a healthy brain and nervous system.

 The healthy fats, fiber, and antioxidants in avocados may help reduce inflammation, which is linked to chronic diseases such as heart disease and diabetes (6).

 Avocados are also a good source of potassium, which helps regulate blood pressure and reduce the risk of stroke and heart attack.
 Additionally, the healthy fats in avocados may help reduce bad (LDL) cholesterol levels, which can also reduce the risk of heart disease (6).

 Avocados are high in potassium, which is known to help lower blood pressure.
 Potassium helps balance out the sodium in your diet and helps regulate blood pressure.
 Additionally, the healthy fats in avocados may help reduce inflammation, which is linked to high blood pressure (6).

 The Bottom Line